-Solutions to homework assignment #4 have been posted on Courseworks.
+Solutions to HW4 have been posted on Courseworks/COMSW3261/Files.

 In Computer Science Theory you will learn computational thinking

-and get to know the fundamental models of computation that underly
+and get to know the fundamental models of computation that underlie

 You will also discover that there are limits on how quickly computers